 and if Christ has not been raised, your faith is worthless; you are still in your sins.1 Corinthians 15:17(NASB)

-Although they did acknowledge that there was some form of life after death.. they had started to suggest that there would be no bodily resurrection from the grave.
-They did not believe in the physical resurrection of body - as is falsely taught in certain cults today.
+Although they did acknowledge that there was some form of life after death... they had started to suggest that there would be no bodily resurrection from the grave.
+They did not believe in the physical resurrection of the body - as is falsely taught in certain cults today.

-Heavenly Father, thank You for the amazing 15th chapter of Corinthians, which goes into such amazing detail about Christ victory over sin and death - on our account.
-We praise and thank You that because of His great sacrifice on the cross and glorious, bodily resurrection.. we too are raised into newness of life in Christ - not only in this world but also into the eternal ages to come, where we will be clothed in our eternal, resurrected bodies - for when we see Him as He is.. we shall be like Him, for which we praise Your holy name - thank You in Jesus name, AMEN.
+Heavenly Father, thank You for the amazing 15th chapter of Corinthians which goes into such specific detail about Christ's victory over sin and death - on our account.
+I praise and thank You that because of His great sacrifice on the Cross and glorious, bodily Resurrection, we too are raised into newness of life in Christ - not only in this world but also into the eternal ages to come, where we will be clothed in our eternal, resurrected bodies - for when we see Him as He is we shall be like Him, for which I praise Your holy name.
+Thank You, in Jesus' name, AMEN.